 Mark plays a pivotal role at Hassell, overseeing our design quality worldwide and setting our direction as a global practice.

-An internationally recognised architect with a focus on public and civic buildings, he has contributed to city-shaping projects throughout Australia, the US, Europe and Asia.
+An internationally recognised architect with a focus on public, civic and higher education buildings, he has contributed to city-shaping projects throughout Australia, the US, Europe and Asia.

-His portfolio includes diverse learning facilities at The University of Melbourne and The University of Queensland as well as major cultural institutions such as the New Museum for Western Australia and San Francisco’s M.H. de Young Memorial Museum while at international practice Herzog & de Meuron.
+His diverse portfolio includes learning facilities at The University of Melbourne and The University of Queensland, major infrastructure projects such as Melbourne Metro, and cultural institutions such as the Western Australian Museum Boola Bardip, Geelong Arts Centre and San Francisco’s M.H. de Young Memorial Museum while at international practice Herzog & de Meuron.

 Mark is a thoughtful, precise designer and a great mentor to our emerging architects, tapping into their ambitions and inspiring them to create beautiful places time after time.